GerbilSoft/rom-properties/README.md

 #### Texture Codecs
 * Assorted linear RGB formats, including 15-bit, 16-bit, 24-bit and 32-bit per pixel.
   * Most of these formats have SSE2 and/or SSSE3-optimized decoders.
+  * RGB9_E5 is supported, though it is currently converted to ARGB32 for display purposes.
+The decoder is also slow.
+(Contributions welcome.)
 * Dreamcast: Twiddled and Vector-Quantized
 * Nintendo DS: Tiled CI8 with BGR555 palette
 * Nintendo 3DS: Tiled and twiddled RGB565